 LEARN ABOUT THE SIDRA PROJECT AND HOW TO TAKE PART IN THIS UNIQUE EXPERIENCE.

-The Sidra Project is a unique collaboration between the United Nations and Artscape that is designed to sustain interest and support for refugees to ensure their successful resettlement in Canada.
+The Sidra Project began as unique collaboration between the United Nations and Artscape, designed to sustain interest and support for refugees to ensure their successful resettlement in Canada.
 COSTI is proud to be a partner.

 Take part in an immersive experience by viewing the short film Clouds Over Sidra using virtual reality technology.
 The Sidra Project partners invite you to engage in dialogue about the global refugee crisis and take concrete actions to make a difference.